 - All persons who have made substantial contributions, but who are not eligible as authors are named in the acknowledgments section.

-- The maximum number of references that can be cited is 30 for original articles and review articles, 15 for brief communications and case reports.
+- The maximum number of references that can be cited is 40 for original articles, 15 for brief communications and case reports, and 10 for letter to editor.
+There is no limit to the number of references in review articles.
 All references (double-spaced) should be listed in the order of citation in the text with corresponding numbers.
 For papers with six or more authors, list the first six authors then add “et al.” (List all authors up to a maximum of six).
 Identify references [in square brackets] in the text by providing the corresponding number.
 For example, “K-HINT has been developed [1, 2].” for the first two in-text citations.
 The titles of journals should be abbreviated according to the style used in the Index Medicus.
 Authors should compile lists of references for their publications in accordance with the Citing Medicine, NLM style guide.

 1. References to journal: names and initials of six authors, et al(.) full title of article(.) journal name( ) year(;) volume(:) first page(-)last page numbers(.)